Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 We are discussing WHAT consciousness is.
 We will discuss WHY we are imbued with it later.
 Consciousness is the model by which humans can live harmoniously with ourselves and with our neighbors.
 It is the way to proper relationships with other humans, near and far.
 It is the inherent God-endowed features that identify humankind.

-Human nature Is the second feature of consciousness and like the five features of a car, the body, motor, brakes, steering, and wheels, each has many components.
-Likewise with human nature; it’s a 7 steps method that I elaborated on, at length in Section 2 of Audit of Humankind and I ask you to refer to that book for details.
+Human conduct Is the second feature of consciousness and like the five features of a car, the body, motor, brakes, steering, and wheels, each has many components.
+Likewise with human conduct; it’s a 7 steps method that I elaborated on, at length in Section 2 of Audit of Humankind and I ask you to refer to that book for details.

-In this summary, each characteristic defines an aspect of human nature and how they all work together harmoniously, like the parts of a car’s braking system, to accomplish its specialized task.
-Humans possess the seven traits of human nature because we have neshama, consciousness.
+In this summary, each characteristic defines an aspect of human conduct and how they all work together harmoniously, like the parts of a car’s braking system, to accomplish its specialized task.
+Humans possess the seven traits of human conduct because we have neshama, consciousness.

 1. Two-faced Humanity—Depraved Priests and Kind Criminals